danielpaddington/teams/README.md

 ## Usage

 1. Open Microsoft Teams in your browser.
-2. Locate the new icon container added to the UI, displaying emojis.
+2. Locate the new emoji tray added above the chat box.
-3. Click on the desired emoji to insert it into your message.
+3. Click on the desired emoji to send it instantly.
-4. Send your message as usual.

 ## Technical Details